 The best part about this step is how simple it is.
 Self-care and mindfulness can be easily integrated into your daily routine without taking up a lot of time.
 Yet they will start to transform your high-stress, soul-sucking lifestyle into one that’s calm and relaxed.

-[Recommended Reading: Learn how to start implementing simple self-care into your life in How To Reduce Stress and Anxiety Quickly: 10 Easy Tips].
+[Recommended Reading: Learn how to start implementing simple self-care into your life in 20 Easy Ways to Reduce Stress Naturally and Quickly (and Keep It Low)].

 Step 2 to Living a Guilt-Free Life: Clarify What You Want and Why You Want It

 Now that your mind isn’t so chaotic and you’ve got space to think, you’ll be amazed at how much easier it is to get clarity around what you want and how you want to get there.
 Much of your problem revolves around the fact that you’re not giving your mind enough space to think through problems and issues.
 When you’re overwhelmed and stressed, so is your mind (and it’s not able to function properly).